- Range Hoods

 Copper thickness is measured by gauge.
 The smaller the gauge of the metal the thicker the copper.
 All our SoLuna kitchen sinks are made from 14-gauge copper, the thickest available on the market for copper kitchen sinks.
 Although many of our competitors (including the sinks we purchased to do this comparison) claim their sinks are made of 14-gauge copper, the true weight suggests a much lighter and thinner 15-16 gauge.

 The thickness of copper will have a significant effect on how well the sink wears over time.
 Thicker copper is especially important for kitchen sinks that see a lot of action and heavy use every day.
 So, always check the gauge and weight when shopping for copper sinks.
 A thicker gauge will be more expensive at first, but it will outlast thinner copper sinks and prove its value through longevity.

 A lighter/thinner gauge copper sink such as those we purchased for this comparison produce a tinny, hollow sound when water flows from the faucet into the well of the sink.
 Often lower quality sinks are insulated with foam blocks to help dampen the loud, drumming sound.

 When testing these sinks for sound, we found a significant difference.
 Our SoLuna copper sink generated a low frequency, softer sound, signaling a more substantial, thicker product.
 Both the Lowe’s, Amazon and Home Depot copper sinks generated a higher, tinny sound when tested under the same conditions.
 These lighter weight sinks will likely need insulation around the well(s) under the sink to muffle the noise.

-Copper Sinks Online has close to two decades of experience working with customers from across the globe that come to us for initial questions before their copper sink purchase, and because of our quality, knowledgeable service, they buy from us.
+Copper Sinks Online has over two decades of experience working with customers from across the globe that come to us for initial questions before their copper sink purchase, and because of our quality, knowledgeable service, they buy from us.